polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/papi.md

 With the `TypedApi`, you can read data from the blockchain using the following patterns:

-- To read a **constant** of the blockchain, you can use the `constants` property and access the constant you need:
+- To read a **constant** of the blockchain, you can use the `constants` interface and access the constant you need:

     ```typescript
     const version = await typedApi.constants.System.Version()
     ```

-- To read a value from the **storage**, you can use the following pattern:
+- To read a value from the **storage**, you can use the `query` interface with the following pattern:

     ```typescript
     const result = await typedApi.query.Pallet.Query.getValue(